Wing of Zion: 2000s–present

 Since the beginning of the 2000s, senior officials of the Israeli government, including the president and the prime minister, have been transported abroad using commercial airliners leased by the Ministry of Defense from El Al, Israel's flag carrier.
 Although coming into force in the early 2000s, the practice of transporting Israeli officials overseas commercially was exercised in the 1970s; prime ministers Golda Meir and Menachim Begin both opted to travel commercially on long-range international routes.
 Nevertheless, for security reasons, senior executive officials were only allowed to travel using Israeli airlines.

 Currently, for short-range international flights, El Al's inventory of Boeing 737 aircraft have been customarily used, while the larger wide-body aircraft such as the Boeing 767 and 777 have been used for long-range transcontinental travel.
 Until recently, in anticipation of an international trip, the defense ministry used to issue a competitive bidding tender to Israeli airlines, to transport the prime minister.
 However, since El Al has been the only airline to operate long-range wide-body aircraft, several prime ministers have customarily chosen it over other options.

 However, the practice of commercial VIP transportation was criticized several times over multiple issues of concern, primarily of that of security: the aircraft designated to transport executive officials lacked encrypted communications.
 This issue was highlighted in 2014, when senior Israeli intelligence officials complained about the inability to relay sensitive information to the prime minister during flights on chartered aircraft, which lacked encrypted systems.
 Another problem that stemmed from security reasons was that of unforeseen setbacks: in 2019, prime minister Netanyahu was forced to postpone a return flight from Poland when the Boeing 777 he had boarded was accidentally damaged by a ground vehicle just ahead of takeoff.
 Another incident involving Netanyahu occurred in 2023, when the 777 which had been designated to transport him to Italy was delayed for several hours, on account of several El Al pilots refusing to operate the plane in protest against his policies.

+While en route to the 2025 United Nations General Assembly, the Wing of Zion plane used by Netanyahu flew a non-standard route to reach John F. Kennedy International Airport in New York City.
+The flight stayed out of French and Spanish airspace, likely to avoid jurisdictions which are signatories to the International Criminal Court.
+France has stated that he may have immunity as Israel is not a signatory.
+Ynetnews wrote just prior to his December 2025 visit with President Trump in Florida that it was expected Netanyahu's plane would take the bypass route, as with his previous visit to the United States.